CTroy2003/EAFCMarketBot/README.md

 Procfile - boilerplate for server deployment service (using Render here)

-index.js & index.css handle our frontend webpage and styling.
+app.js & app.css handle our frontend webpage and styling.

 NOTE: This is for personal testing and learning, please do not actually use this in any meaningful capacity, EA might ban your account if you do.